 - Thermometer: There are many types available.
 Some doctors prefer that you use a rectal thermometer to get the most accurate temperature.
 A digital, plastic thermometer that you can place under your baby's armpit may be easy for you to use for the first six months, but a rectal temperature is the most accurate in the first 3 months of life.
 Ear thermometers can be used after age 3 months.

 - Pain reliever/fever reducer medicine: Do not use aspirin!
+Acetaminophen is the only pain reliever/fever reducer approved for for the first 6 months of life.
 Ask your pediatrician about the proper dose based on your baby’s weight.
-Look for bottles or packages that control the flow of medicine.

 - Teething rings to soothe teething gums.